Last Updated on 04/12/2022

 Whichever activity you pick, stick with a small, manageable area you can do in a short amount of time.
 Choose a shelf, drawer or cupboard to declutter, for example.
 Keeping bad weather projects timeboxed like this will prevent you feeling chained to a huge mess when the sun comes back out.

 These mini organising projects also present the perfect opportunity to create a to-do list for any larger project ideas you come up with.
 Use your time indoors to make a list of all the things you’ve been meaning to tackle around the house.
-If you need some to-do list inspiration, check out my post here.
-And don’t forget to get some fresh again when the rain stops!
+If you need some to-do list inspiration, check out my post on how I keep my to-dos decluttered.
+And don’t forget to get some fresh air outside again when the rain stops!

 Declutter Your Junk Drawer

 If you’re like most folks, your junk drawer is crammed full of all sorts of things.
 From old batteries and magnets, to dried-up pens and crumpled takeaway menus.

 There’s only one way to really tackle this mess: take everything out of the drawer.